Jordy3D/DeathworldersTools/README.md

 Some stuff and things for a little web practice I've been doing.
 Will contain """backups""" of stories written by people on the HFY subreddit, among other things.

-The """backups""" are JSON file conversions of the original text posts, converted using a quick tool I made at https://jordy3d.github.io/projects/jsonthing.
+The """backups""" are JSON file conversions of the original text posts, converted using a quick tool I made at [this link](https://jordy3d.github.io/projects/jsonthing).
 These backups may have changes from the original posts to fix some formatting issues, but the content should be the same.

 ## Userscript

-The userscript that makes use of this data can be installed easily at https://jordy3d.github.io/userscripts, or manually copied from https://github.com/Jordy3D/DeathworldersTweaks/blob/main/userscript/Deathworlders.user.js.
+The userscript that makes use of this data can be installed easily on my [Userscripts page](https://jordy3d.github.io/userscripts), or manually copied [from here](https://github.com/Jordy3D/DeathworldersTweaks/blob/main/userscript/Deathworlders.user.js).

 ### Features